doomnonius/keyforging/README.md

 <h3>Planned features / Current Goals:<h3>
 <ul>
+ <li>Update choose flank to choose which side an opponent's creature entering will go on.</li>
+ <li>A function for ordering simultaneous things or choosing a number of items from the list of abilities.</li>
  <li>implement the rule of six: change playedThisTurn, etc into dictionaries?</li>
  <li>Code reap, fight, action, abilities with knowledge that there might be more than one</li>
  <li>I don't want to use a basic dest because things can have more than one destroyed effect.
 Going to incoporate the aspects of basic dest in pending somehow.
 Same with basic leaves.
 Actually, I think I'll have basic dest, but I'll call it from pending, not tied to the card.
 Potentially the same with basicReap and basicFight</li>